tal3898/Hummus/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Things to change before upload a new version
+## Things to change before upload a new version in CTS

 1) Copy the directories globals, and jsonFormats